bcrowe/cakephp-api-pagination/README.md

 $ composer require bcrowe/cakephp-api-pagination
 ```

-Then make sure to load the plugin in your application's `bootstrap.php` file.
+Then make sure to load the plugin in your application's `bootstrap.php` file:

 ``` php
 Plugin::load('BryanCrowe/ApiPagination');